litmuschaos/v1-litmus-docs/docs/openebs-nfs-kill-chaos.md

 ### Watch Chaos progress

-- View pod terminations by setting up a watch on the pods in the Application namespace
+- View pod terminations by setting up a watch on the pods in the application namespace

   `watch -n 1 kubectl get pods -n -n <application-namespace>`